Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method: An explicit inverse of the cuboid volume function

 Note that the point-symmetry of the cube volume fraction $\refvof$ can be exploited to extend \refeqn{calclstar_vof} to $\refvof>\frac{1}{2}$; cf.~\reffig{calclstar_cuboid_illustration} for an illustration.
 A similar set of formulae was derived in \citet{JCP_2000_arcl} and \citet{arxiv_2020_astt}.
+The volume's inversion is included here, as it is essential for the previous three-phase PLIC positioning algorithm employed in FS3D described in appendix~\ref{app:decomposition_approach} and used in this paper for comparison.

 \end{appendix}